mithrandie/csvq/docs/_posts/2006-01-02-control-flow.md

 The While In statement iterates it until the _cursor_name_ pointer reaches the last record in the referring view.

 If DECLARE or VAR keyword is specified, then variables are declared in the child scope.
-Otherwise variables in the current scope is used to fetch.
+Otherwise, variables in the current scope is used to fetch.

 ## CONTINUE
 {: #continue}